finbourne/lusid-sdk-java/sdk/docs/StructuredResultDataApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // StructuredResultDataApi apiInstance = apiFactory.build(StructuredResultDataApi.class);

         StructuredResultDataApi apiInstance = ApiFactoryBuilder.build(fileName).build(StructuredResultDataApi.class);
         String scope = "scope_example"; // String | The scope from which to retrieve data items.
         Map<String, StructuredResultDataId> requestBody = new HashMap(); // Map<String, StructuredResultDataId> | The time invariant set of structured data identifiers to retrieve, keyed by a unique, ephemeral correlation ID.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the structured result data.
 Defaults to returning the latest version if not specified.
         String maxAge = "maxAge_example"; // String | The duration of the look-back window in ISO8601 time interval format, for example 'P1Y2M3DT4H30M' (1 year, 2 months, 3 days, 4 hours and 30 minutes).
 This is subtracted from the provided effectiveAt datetime to generate a effective datetime window inside which a data item must exist to be retrieved. try {
+            // uncomment the below to set overrides at the request level
+            // GetStructuredResultDataResponse result = apiInstance.getStructuredResultData(scope, requestBody, asAt, maxAge).execute(opts);

             GetStructuredResultDataResponse result = apiInstance.getStructuredResultData(scope, requestBody, asAt, maxAge).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {